 Most of these aren’t going to replace your favorite Android keyboard.
 But we’re curious to know which keyboard you use every day.

 Are you in the Swiftkey camp or team Swype?
 Has one feature made you switch to Google Keyboard?
 Do you stray away from the crowd and use Fleksy or Minuum or some other keyboard altogether?
-Tell us what you use, and which of the above you liked.
+Tell us what you use, then try these no-root customizations for Android devices.